Skip to content

 mistral.rs detects the quantization from the model’s config.
 No --quant or --isq required.

-See the pick-a-quantization guide for format selection.
+See the quantization guide for format selection.